Marisha is a passionate, curious and dynamic woman who likes to write about herself in the third person.

-Graduating with a Bachelor of Communications in 2014, Marisha has over 4 years of marketing industry experience.
-She has held positions in digital marketing, advertising, events and media.
+Graduating with a Bachelor of Communications in 2014, Marisha has 3 years of communications industry experience.
+While she held positions in marketing, advertising and events, it was the desire to create positive change which led her to switch careers.

-Marisha completed her Master of Human Rights in 2020, with distinction and currently has over 9 years of industry experience.
-With a focus on human rights and climate change she has completed roles in fundraising, advocacy, community development and programme management across various sectors, in Melbourne, Geneva, London, New York, Berlin and Asia at large.
+Marisha completed her Master of Human Rights with distinction and currently has over 10 years of related industry experience.
+With a focus on human rights and climate change she has completed roles in advocacy, partnership management and program implementation across various sectors.
+She has worked in locations such as Melbourne, Geneva, London, New York, Berlin and Asia at large.

-Currently she works full-time as the Asia Senior Regional Program Manager for beVisioneers in Berlin, Germany with frequent travel to APAC.
+Currently she works full-time as the Senior Regional Manager of Asia at beVisioneers in Berlin, Germany with frequent travel to Asia-Pacific.

-In her spare time, Marisha likes to explore new places, learn Deutsch, volunteer, read sci-fi and hike.
+In her spare time, Marisha likes to explore new places, learn Deutsch, read sci-fi and play sports.

 Highlights Include: